9 Simple Steps for Starting a WordPress Blog

 For your information, it will take just around half an hour to put together a WordPress blog.

-The how to start a WordPress blog tutorial below is build out of nine sections.
+The tutorial how to start a WordPress blog below is built out of nine sections.

 The step-by-step guide consists of: